Philippe Conticini: Television

-From 2006 onward, he has designed and hosted “Jeux de Goûts”, a TV show produced and broadcast by TV channels Odyssée and Cuisine TV.
+From 2006 onward, he has designed and hosted Jeux de Goûts, a TV show produced and broadcast by TV channels Odyssée and Cuisine TV.
 The programme aimed to explain how Conticini finds the right seasoning using cheap and easy to find ingredients, thereby enabling an inexperienced cook to conceive a quality seasoning by working on taste.

-He also intervened in the show Le Meilleur pâtissier on M6.
+In 2012, he also intervened in Le Meilleur Pâtissier, the TV show broadcast by M6.